botesjuan/botesjuan.github.io/_posts/2026-05-23-red-team-kill-chain-story.md

 ## Chapter 3, Getting Through the Front Door

-**Angela** was a domain user, ordinary, unremarkable, with no special privileges beyond local <span class="grn">Administrator</span> rights on a her single Windows workstation.
+**Angela** was a domain user, ordinary, unremarkable, with no special <span class="cyan">privileges</span> beyond local <span class="grn">Administrator</span> rights on a her single Windows workstation.
 That was the assumed breach, the organisation had handed over her credentials as the starting point, representing the realistic scenario of a social engineering, phishing email or stolen password.

 The workstation had AppLocker enabled, a Windows application allow listing policy that prevented arbitrary programs from running.
 Only files in certain trusted folders and signed by approved publishers were permitted to execute.
 Defender's real time protection was active and watching.